 Hence, it is imperative to understand when Islam has established the rights of women, it has also made the veil a provision to safeguard those rights, not undermine them.
 Therefore, as Ahmadi Muslim women, we have to make sure that we practise this commandment with utmost sincerity and show to the world that true liberation – which undoubtedly is not to serve the patriarchal interests – can only be acquired through following the teachings of Islam.

-The author is currently pursuing M. Phil in the field of literature and cultural studies.
+The author holds an M. Phil in the field of literature and cultural studies.

 Media Representations of the Hijab by Julie N Posetti, University of Wollongong Ausralia (2006) pp. 4-9